rxn4chemistry/rxn4chemistry/README.md

 export RXN4CHEMISTRY_BASE_URL="https://some.other.rxn.server"
 ```

-Or it can be directly set when instantiating the RXN4ChemistryWrapper:
+Or it can be directly set when instantiating the RXN4ChemistryWrapper (this will overwrite the environment variable):

 ```python
 api_key = 'API_KEY'